 TUESDAY NIGHT CONFESSIONAL This series, hosted by Fester Hagood, showcases acoustic solo sets from talented singer-songwriters from Athens and across the country.

 Discuss works connected to the ongoing and upcoming exhibitions and programs at the library.
 Followed by gallery tours.
-August's selection is Last Call: The Rise and Fall of Prohibition by Daniel Okrent.
+November's selection is Marijuana: A Short History by John Hudak.